 Accordingly to the discussion and results for the 2D case, we expect that the nanodisks' impulsive expansion would excite a 2H pseudo-SAW, but the result of the simulations denies us.
-To find an answer to this issue we take in consideration the (u_x, u_y, u_z) components of the eigenvalue displacement \mathbf{u}i and separately project the initial displacement $\mathbf{u}(\mathbf{r},0)$ on the single component, as shown in Fig. 5.11.
-Pointing our attention to the higher harmonics frequency range, in Fig. 5.11(b) we can confirm that the projection on the u_z transversal displacement component is approximately null, while on the other hand, in Fig. 5.11(a) the projections on the u_x and u_y in-plane longitudinal components are totally similar to the 2D projection reported in Fig. 5.7, with neath 2H contributions at 8.68 GHz.
+To find an answer to this issue we take in consideration the $(u_x, u_y, u_z)$ components of the eigenvalue displacement $\mathbf{u}i$ and separately project the initial displacement $\mathbf{u}(\mathbf{r}, 0)$ on the single component, as shown in Fig. 5.11.
+Pointing our attention to the higher harmonics frequency range, in Fig. 5.11(b) we can confirm that the projection on the $u_z$ transversal displacement component is approximately null, while on the other hand, in Fig. 5.11(a) the projections on the $u_x$ and $u_y$ in-plane longitudinal components are totally similar to the 2D projection reported in Fig. 5.7, with neath 2H contributions at 8.69 GHz.
 The fact that such contributions are not present in the general projection [Eq.
-5.8] is explained by their projection profiles, which are equal in modulus but opposite in sign, leading to a zero in their summation.
-Physically, this translates in the 2H displacement profile not matching the totally symmetric initial surface nanodisk expansion condition [see Fig. 5.8(b)] and explaining why the impulsive displacement at $t_0 = 10$ ps does not excite a 2H pseudosurface acoustic wave.
+5.8] is explained by their projection profiles, which are equal (for symmetry) but opposite in sign, leading to a zero in their summation.
+Physically, this translates in terms of the 2H displacement profile in having the $u_x$ and $u_y$ components equal in modulus but opposite in phase, as we see in Fig. 5.11(a), thus not matching the totally symmetric initial surface nanodisk expansion condition [see Fig. 5.8(b)] and explaining why the impulsive displacement at t = 10 ps does not excite a 2H pseudosurface acoustic wave.

-FIGURE 5.11: Projections (Left) of the initial nanodisk's displacement on the (a) u_x , u_y , and (b) u_z eigenvalues' displacement components for the d=320 nm phononic crystal configuration, with the corresponding 1H and 2H displacements reported (Right).
+FIGURE 5.11: Projections (Left) of the initial nanodisk's displacement on the (a) $u_x$ , $u_y$ , and (b) $u_z$ eigenvalues' displacement components for the d = 320 nm phononic crystal configuration, with the corresponding 1H and 2H displacements reported (Right).

 Our calculations are benchmarked against time-resolved optical diffraction measurements performed on the same composite systems [1].
 The experimental results are here reported in Fig. 5.12, in a wavelet analysis framework.
 By definition, the wavelet directly shows the frequency content of the measured diffracted signal $\Delta R/R$ within time windows, thus carrying information on both measured surface oscillations' frequency components and lifetimes.
 The theoretical outcome reproduces the main experimental features.
-In the case of d = 320 nm in Fig. 5.12(a), the calculated pseudo-SAW frequencies match the diffracted signal's frequency components.
-This is achieved introducing a correction factor in the modulus of the elastic stiffness tensor c{ijmn} , entering the acoustic equation of motion [Eq.
+In the case of d = 320 nm in Fig. 5.12(a), the calculated pseudo-SAW frequencies match the diffracted signal's frequency components at zero delay.
+This is achieved introducing a correction factor in the modulus of the elastic stiffness tensor $c{ijmn}$ , entering the acoustic equation of motion [Eq.
 5.1].
 This correction is due to the increased strain originated by both the periodic nanostructures mass loading on the silicon substrate and the lattice mismatch at the nickel/silicon interface.
 This correction factor is taken into account in terms of an increased effective elastic stiffness tensor, as formerly discussed in Ref.
-[99].
-The need to adopt a greater correction factor for the larger nanodisk configuration further confirms the validity of this assumption.
-The numerically evaluated fundamental pseudosurface wave lifetime $\tau{1H} = 1/\gamma{1H} = 2.46$ ns agrees with the wavelet displayed damping of the signal's 4.8 GHz frequency component.
-In the same way, the expected shorter lifetime $\tau{3H}=1/\gamma{3H}=425\pm160$ ps of the 3H pseudo-SAW matches, to a certain extent (considering the prominent numerical error), the shorter time range of the corresponding 250 ps experimental counterpart, observable as a small signature in the wavelet plot.
-Moreover, the additional bulk mode with a surface component observed in the projection at $\nu=6.52$ GHz, even if not directly visible because covered by the stronger 1H signal, still has a clear fingerprint in the wavelet plot in terms of a frequency beating visible in the signal on longer delays, suggesting that its contribution to the surface oscillation is effectively translated in a variation of the diffracted signal, thus being optically detected.
+[98].
+The need to adopt a greater correction factor for the larger nanodisk configuration is a further confirmation of the validity of our thermomechanical model.
+The numerically evaluated fundamental pseudosurface wave lifetime $\tau{1H} = 1/\gamma{1H} = 2.46$ ns well fits with the wavelet displayed damping of the signal's 4.8 GHz frequency component.
+In the same way, the expected shorter lifetime $\tau{3H} = 1/\gamma{3H} = 425 \pm 160$ ps of the 3H pseudo-SAW satisfactorily enters

 FIGURE 5.12: 3D Wavelet analysis of the time-resolved diffraction measurements.
-Here reported (inverted color scale) are the experimental results collected for phononic crystals with nanodisk diameter of, respectively, (a) d=320 nm and (b) d=785 nm.
-The calculated frequencies contributing to the displacement field are evidenced in blue.
+Here reported (inverted color scale) are the experimental results collected for phononic crystals with nanodisk diameter of, respectively, (a) d = 320 nm and (b) d = 785 nm.
+The calculated pseudo-SAW frequencies are evidenced in blue.